randymized/malifi/Readme.md

 Malifi also supports partials.
 While rendering the requested resource, an internal request may be made for another resource to be inserted inside the request.
 The hiding rules are also not enforced for partials.
 The default Malifi implementation accumulates the result into a buffer and sends the buffer to a callback, but does not otherwise alter the result, such as by stripping HTML and BODY tags.

-Rerouting is achieved by sending the destination path and optionally a hostname to `req.malifi.meta._reroute()`.
+Rerouting is achieved by sending the destination path and optionally a hostname to `req.malifi.meta.reroute_()`.
 This returns an object that reroutes to that resource.
 Send req,res,and next to that reroute object to actually perform the reroute.

-A partial is obtained sending the destination path and optionally a hostname to `req.malifi.meta._partial()`.
+A partial is obtained sending the destination path and optionally a hostname to `req.malifi.meta.partial_()`.
 This returns an object that will fetch that resource and accumulate the result.
 Send req,res,next and a callback to that partial-fetching object to actually fetch the partial.
 A buffer containing the result will be sent to the callback when the partial has completed.
 If there is an error, including a HTTP status code other than 200 it will be sent to `next()` and the callback will never be invoked.
 Any headers sent by the partial will be ignored.

 The default action handlers will exteranlly redirect a URL that is of a directory but lacking a trailing slash to the same URL with a trailing slash.
 If the URL includes a trailing slash, a resource named _index will be served (such as _index.js or _index.coffee).